meleakewubbie/lab2/README.md

 Elon Musk recently purchased Twitter.
 With the big news, I decided to do use a keyword search of "Elon" to see where tweet locations were.

-"Elon" keyword twitter search at 3pm 4/25/22 Word Art:
+"Elon" keyword twitter search at 3pm 4/25/22 Word Cloud:
 ![image](img/WordArt3pm.png)

-"Elon" keyword twitter search at 4pm 4/25/22 Word Art:
+"Elon" keyword twitter search at 4pm 4/25/22 Word Cloud:
 ![image](img/WordArt4pm.png)

 "Elon" keyword twitter search at 3pm 4/25/22 Map: